davkk/masters-thesis/typst/main.typ

   ],
 ) <lst:corr-macro-cont>

-The macro then computes the final weights by combining the efficiency and secondary contamination distributions to write the resulting histograms into a new ROOT file @lst:corr-macro-weig.
+The macro then computes the final weights by combining the efficiency and secondary contamination distributions to write the resulting histograms into a new ROOT file (@lst:corr-macro-weig).

 #figure(
   ```cpp